Panoptikum-social/blog.panoptikum.social/pages/podcaster-manual.md

 Your podcast gets listed on Panoptikum, if it is included in at least one uploaded OPML-file of a registered user.
 You can also add your podcast personally after registration.
 Registered users can use the "suggest a podcast" function offered in the sub menu below your user name.
 Please see the [Listener Manual](/listener-manual) for more information regarding registration and listing of podcasts.

-If you want to remove your podcast from Panoptikum, please send an email to <stefan@panoptikum.io>.
+If you want to remove your podcast from Panoptikum, please send an email to <stefan@panoptikum.social>.
 There is no need to give a reason.
 This is a manual procedure.

 Panoptikum stops to check for updates of a Podcast after 10 failed attempts.
 You can reset the counter (after login) by a successfull "Metadata Update" (more details at the section "Metadata Update").